Icosphere Lamp Shade

 Triangles held together with double-sided tape.

-Large cardboard box helps prevent collapse during construction.
+Large box helps prevent collapse during construction.

 Shade attached to rim with double-sided tape.